 Currently being exposed, and I hope whatever glass/vent system they come up with leaves these arches exposed as I think they are quite an interesting feature to find underneath a pavement.

 This building itself dates from 1868 and was built by the artist supplies company, Reeves & Sons, who moved out in 1948.
 It’s said that JMW Turner and Constable used to buy their paints from this company.

 The theatre is scheduled to reopen on the 1st October, and in the meantime is working in a tent in a nearby plot of land.

-Anyone who has seen a construction site knows that it throws up an awful lot of waste, and here, the recent upgrades of the East London Line has proven to be unexpectedly useful.
-A plot of land opposite the theatre was cleared during the construction of Dalston Junction station, and TfL have loaned it to the theatre to use for storage and recycling of bricks and waste fixtures.
+Anyone who has seen a construction site knows that it throws up an awful lot of waste, and here, the recent upgrades of the East London Line have proven to be unexpectedly useful.
+A plot of land opposite the theatre was cleared during the construction of Dalston Junction station, and TfL has loaned it to the theatre to use for storage and recycling of bricks and waste fixtures.

 There was a campaign it appears for the plot of land to be turned into a plaza exposing the old Reeves building, but financial constraints mean it will become a block of flats.
 The financing of the train station was partly dependent on such developments.
-But in the meantime, it is a useful, and seemingly much appreciated overflow site.
+But in the meantime, it is a useful, and seemingly much-appreciated overflow site.

 The train station is also very convenient for the theatre as it’s just around the corner, which could help widen its customer base when it reopens in October.